 Keeping up with business spending also matters from a tax perspective.
 There are a number of tax deductible expenses for freelancers that can help to reduce your tax bill.

 For example, you might be able to write off marketing expenses if you maintain a website for your business or claim an office at home tax deduction.
-Having a paper trail to back up those deductions is a good thing if the IRS targets you for an audit.
+Having a paper trail to back up those deductions is important in case the IRS targets you for an audit.

 4. Timing Your Freelance Projects